pingcap/docs-cn/v2.1/reference/tools/data-migration/overview.md

     - After DM-worker is restarted, the data replication task cannot be automatically restored.
 You need to manually run `start-task`.
 For details, see [Manage the Data Replication Task](/v2.1/reference/tools/data-migration/manage-tasks.md).

     - After DM-worker is restarted, the DDL lock replication cannot be automatically restored in some conditions.
 You need to manually handle it.
 For details, see [Handle Sharding DDL Locks Manually](/v2.1/reference/tools/data-migration/features/manually-handling-sharding-ddl-locks.md).

++ DM-worker connection switch to another MySQL instance

+    When DM-worker connects the upstream MySQL instance via a virtual IP (VIP), if you switch the VIP connection to another MySQL instance, DM might connect to the new and old MySQL instances at the same time in different connections.
+In this situation, the binlog replicated to DM is not consistent with other upstream status that DM receives, causing unpredictable anomalies and even data damage.
+To make necessary changes to DM manually, refer to [Switch DM-worker connection via virtual IP](/v2.1/reference/tools/data-migration/cluster-operations.md#switch-dm-worker-connection-via-virtual-ip).